akaushik860/Foodie-Delight/README.md

+## Note - Completed this assignemnt within 1 day while handling office project work side by side.
+So there may be some area of improvments which I mentioned at the end of this file

 # Restaurant Management Web App

 A web application that allows users to view, add, edit, delete, and search for restaurants.
 The app is built using React and includes responsive design, form validation, and simulated backend functionality.